-However, the most simple way is to put a big leaderboard up on the big screen of your general session during the walk out, activate the trivia game in the attendee’s event app, and turn the attendees loose.
+At in-person meetings – all you need to do is put a big leaderboard up on the big screen of your general session during the walk out and give attendees a link to the game.
 You will be shocked at the high number of people who play and play.
 You will get tens of thousands of questions answered.
 No joke!

 Knowing that people will play, the key to your success will be aligning your trivia questions with the meeting content.
 If you use a product like SocialPoint you will be able to do two things: (1) create a set of trivia questions around your event’s learning objectives and report on it.
 In addition, (2) you will be able to measure an individual’s performance and do an analysis of the individual questions they answered correctly and incorrectly.

 Plus, this type of game does not require staff onsite, it’s easy to set up, you can brand the game, the player instructions are simple, it integrates into your event app AND it doesn’t require general session time.
 If you are just looking for a fun afternoon of trivia or a game to play during a break – We have lots and lots of ready-to-play trivia themes and trivia question sets.

 This is very simple event gamification.
 You can easily do this in your event.